top of page

 SHOULD MY SPOUSE ENROLL IN MEDICARE?

-Enrolling your spouse in Medicare frequently proves to be a more cost-effective choice compared to keeping them on your employer's health insurance plan.
+Enrolling your spouse in Medicare is often more cost-effective than keeping them on your employer's health insurance plan.

 You may find that Medicare coverage is better health insurance at a lower price than employer insurance options.
 Plus, employer health insurance benefits change every year.
 Original Medicare coverage and supplement benefits never change.
 It’s much easier to predict and budget your medical costs during retirement when you have Original Medicare and a supplement.

-BRADEN MEDICARE INSURANCE BELIEVS THAT SINCE MEDICARE PART A IS FREE, EVERYONE SHOULD ENROLL IN PART A AT AGE 65.
+BRADEN MEDICARE INSURANCE BELIEVES THAT SINCE MEDICARE PART A IS FREE, EVERYONE SHOULD ENROLL IN PART A AT AGE 65.
 IT'S JUST GOOD COMMON SENSE

 Whether or not you should enroll in Medicare Part A (hospital insurance) when you are still employed and have employer coverage depends on your specific circumstances.